JNPyles/Neural-Networks-from-Scratch/README.md

 - Dimension: the number of indices needed to locate a specific number in a tensor (for example, a list of lists has 2-dimensions, and 2 numbers are needed to locate a specific number in this tensor); the number of indices can be represented as an array/list/vector/tensor, which means the number of dimensions can be determined by counting the number of items in the array.

 ### Operations:
-Cross product: Results in a vector.
+- Cross product: Results in a vector.
-Dot product: Results in a scalar, known as a "weighted sum."
+- Dot product: Results in a scalar, known as a "weighted sum."
 A sum of products of vector elements.
 Example: vector 1 = [A, B, C]; vector 2 = [X, Y, Z]; dot product of vectors 1 and 2 = A*X + B*Y + C*Z.
+- Vector multiplication:
-Matrix multiplication:
+- Matrix multiplication: